From growing up in Bureau County to winning a NBA ring, Matt Tumbleson shares his life experiences

 He’s also worked for the Memphis Grizzlies, New Jersey Nets and San Antonio Spurs

-It’s been a dream come true job from the Bureau County boy from Buda-Sheffield.
+It’s been a dream come true job from the Bureau County boy from Buda.

 Tumbleson, who was a member of Bureau Valley’s first of three state basketball teams in 1999-00, found time to chat with BCR sports editor Kevin Hieronymus after the excitement of the championship night and followup wound down, talking about his roots, life lessons learned playing for the Storm, chasing his boyhood dream and how to encourage any other youngsters from home to chase theirs.